TAIWANfest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day long weekend in September.

 - All Day – Traces of Blue: Weaving Cultural Diversity (Granville 600)

-Also again on this day, there is the Artists Market in the plaza outside the Vancouver Art Gallery and activities between the 500 and 700 blocks of Granville Street from 12:00 until 6:00 pm.
+Also again on this day, there was the Artists Market in the plaza outside the Vancouver Art Gallery and activities between the 500 and 700 blocks of Granville Street from 12:00 pm until 6:00 pm.

 TAIWANfest Artist Market

 The festival had its first-ever artist market in 2024.
-It returns on all three days in 2025, from August 30th until September 1st, between noon and 6:00 pm.
+It returned on all three days in 2025, from August 30th until September 1st, between noon and 6:00 pm.
 The market features artists and artisan vendor stalls in šxʷƛ̓ənəq Xwtl’e7énk Square outside the Vancouver Art Gallery.
-To learn about the artists participating at the event, see the TAIWANfest website.
+See the TAIWANfest website to learn about the artists who participated at this event in 2025.

 TAIWANfest Films

-TAIWANfest presents the following four documentary films in 2025, all of which are free to see:
+TAIWANfest presented the following four documentary films in 2025, all of which were free to see:

-- Dancing Home (on August 14th) – in the ANNEX on Level 2 of the Vancouver Civic Theatre from 7:30 until 9:30 pm.
+- Dancing Home (August 14th) – in the ANNEX on Level 2 of the Vancouver Civic Theatre from 7:30 pm until 9:30 pm.

 TAIWANfest Video

-For a good idea of what to expect at the next TAIWANfest event, check out the video below.
-It shows scenes from the 2024 festivities outside the Vancouver Art Gallery.
+Check out the video below for a good idea of what to expect at the next TAIWANfest event.
+The video shows scenes from the 2024 festivities outside the Vancouver Art Gallery.
 The band featured in the video is Lilium.

 Below are some tips and suggestions to help you make the most of your Vancouver TAIWANfest experience.